Hermzy14/webteknologi/DESIGN.md

 ### What sections will there be on the page?

 1. Header (same for all pages)
-2. Landing page (different from page to page)
+2. Main section (different from page to page, for example a course grid and filters on explore page, or text and contact form on about page)
-3. Other information and stuff (different from page to page)
-4. Footer (same for all pages)
+3. Footer (same for all pages)

 ### What layout(s) will you use for the sections?